 Figure 4.2-1 depicts 5GS architecture for non-roaming scenario supporting Edge Computing with UL CL/BP.

-Figure 4.2-1: 5GS Accessing EAS with UL CL/BP for non-roaming scenario
+Figure 4.2-1: 5GS providing access to EAS with UL CL/BP for non-roaming scenario

+Editor’s Note: The oval representation over each NF should be drawn in the above figure.

+NOTE: While the control plane of EASDF is depicted in the figure, the user plane reference point between the EASDF and the UE (i.e. over which the DNS messages are exchanged) is not shown in the figure.

 Figure 4.2-2 depicts 5GS architecture for non-roaming scenario supporting Edge Computing without UL CL/BP.

-Figure 4.2-25GS Accessing EAS EAS without UL CL/BP for non-roaming scenario
+Figure 4.2-25GS providing access to EAS EAS without UL CL/BP for non-roaming scenario

 Figure 4.2-3 depicts 5GS architecture for LBO roaming scenario supporting Edge Computing with UL CL/BP.

-Figure 4.2-2: 5GS Accessing EAS with UL CL/BP for LBO roaming scenario
+Figure 4.2-3: 5GS providing access to EAS with UL CL/BP for LBO roaming scenario

-Figure 4.2-3 depicts 5GS architecture for LBO roaming scenario supporting Edge Computing without UL CL/BP.
+Figure 4.2-4 depicts 5GS architecture for LBO roaming scenario supporting Edge Computing without UL CL/BP.

-Figure 4.2-2: 5GS Accessing EAS EAS without UL CL/BP for LBO roaming scenario
+Figure 4.2-4: 5GS providing access to EAS without UL CL/BP for LBO roaming scenario

 NOTE: Only some of the 5GS NFs are shown in the above reference architecture figures.
+In the above figures, the split between the UPF acting as UL CL/BP and the UPF acting as local PSA is illustrative.

 * * * * End of changes * * * *